gwen-interpreter/gwen-web/src/main/resources/init/browsers/README.md

 Browsers
 ========

-Manage your browser configurations and settings here.
+Maintain your browser settings here.

+For help, see the [Gwen documentation](https://gweninterpreter.org/docs).